Disdjj/codelf/README.md

 2. add Content
 ```
 Before responding or modifying the code, one should first obtain comprehensive information via `get-project-info` before making any decisions.
-Everytime you finish editing code, call `update-project-info` and follow the instructions from the response
+Everytime you finish editing code, you must call `update-project-info` and follow the instructions from the response
 ```
 3. if you are in windows, add
 ```